| | |

 Gather fabric, until the ruffle is the same width as the bottom of the dress.

-Right sides together, pin raw edge of ruffle to bottom of dress.
+Right sides together, pin the raw edge of the ruffle to the bottom of the dress.

-Sew along gathering line.
-Flip fabric right side out and press.
+Sew along the gathering line.
+Flip the fabric right side out and press.

 That’s it, you are done!
 Try on your new dress.